KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 **Import**

-You can import the zip file formerly exported just clicking on *IMPORT*.
+You can import the zip file formerly exported just clicking on *IMPORT* and then clicking the *CHOOSE* button to select the file.
 See below image:
+You can also drag the file.

 .. figure:: media/impexp_gallery4.png

     Artifacts Import - Export file selection #1

+ After selecting the file to import the *NEXT* button will became available.

 .. figure:: media/impexp_gallery5.png